 How do I Receive Inbound SMS or MMS Text Messages?

 You need to define where you want the received message sent to, i.e. what URL we should GET or POST the content to.
 You can specify this manually in the Console, or via the API.
-For full details, please see our article for Configuring Phone Numbers to Receive Calls or SMS Messages.
+For full details, please see our article for Configuring Phone Numbers to Receive and Respond to SMS and MMS Messages.

 Once your phone number is configured properly, we’ll reach out with an HTTP POST or GET request to the configured URL whenever an incoming SMS or MMS message is received on your phone number.
 We’ll send you all the details of the message, including the from number, to number, message body, and any media they sent such as image files.
 We also try and share geo-information we can determine from the phone number, like the city, state, and country (when available).
 Please note this geo-information is derived from the phone number itself, and may not represent the user’s current location.